-In general the experiments in the previous section show two things (which had been noted before), the extra effort of DTW is useful in some domains, and very simple time series representations of shapes are completive to other more complex representations.
+In general these experiments show two things (which had been noted before), the extra effort of DTW is useful in some domains, and very simple time series representations of shapes are completive to other more complex representations.

-We also performed extensive "sanity check" experiments in domains where we could meaningful visualize the results.

-Our first example uses a large database of skulls.
-For all primate species where we have at least two examples we perform a hierarchical clustering and check to see if both samples of the same species clustered together.
-Figure 16 shows a typical example.
+We also performed extensive "sanity check" experiments using a large database of primate skulls.
+For all species where we have at least two examples we perform a hierarchal clustering and check to see if both samples of the same species clustered together.
+Figure 13 shows a typical example.